 Adobe abandoned the Mac platform for a time with Premiere.

-So a guy named Randy Ubillos created the first few versions of Premiere.
+So the guy referenced at the top, Randy Ubillos, created the first few versions of Premiere.
 Not long after, he started from the ground up with another editor based on Apple’s QuickTime but for Macromedia.
 The product was called “Final Cut” and was initially available for both Mac and Windows.
 Apple ultimately purchased that product, but somewhat passively.
 It was really until the incorporation of IEEE1394 FireWire near the turn of the century that everyone realized how great this combo was.
 The ability to record with a consumer “DV” camera and digitally transfer to the computer for realtime editing was awesome.
 This was when I was in middle school and it rocked my world.

 By the time Apple hit Final Cut Pro “7” (never an official name BTW), it had been adopted in many a post house.
 TV commercials, some features, and lots of web content enjoyed the use of FCP.
 Directors like los hermanos Coen and David Fincher were all about it.
 From as far back as 2002, (e.g. “The Ring”) to 2016 (e.g. Kubo and the Two Strings) FCP had its place with the big boys in editing.
 Though it still was certainly not designed for feature film work in the way that Avid was, FCP was reliable, capable, intuitive, and rather universally loved.